-- c) .
-It is the responsibility of the faculty publishing outside of the Department's and/or the College's journal lists to provide evidence, published or otherwise, to justify the appropriate level of classification for the journal and the paper.
-To initiate the justification process the faculty may petition the Chair and the FAC to make a case for the journal or publication. - d) The TT CBA requires that "expectations and specification for workload equivalents of classroom instructional assignments" be incorporated in each unit's handbook.
+- It is the responsibility of the faculty publishing outside of the Department's and/or the College's journal lists to provide evidence, published or otherwise, to justify the appropriate level of classification for the journal and the paper.
+To initiate the justification process the faculty may petition the Chair and the FAC to make a case for the journal or publication. - The TT CBA requires that "expectations and specification for workload equivalents of classroom instructional assignments" be incorporated in each unit's handbook.
 A point scale system (reproduced below) for the Graduate Faculty Status has been adopted by the College.
 The Department uses this point scale system and the Department's journal list as the basis for determining research workload equivalencies.

-Journal Tier Point Value
+Journal Quality Point Value A+ 8

-A+ journal 8

-A journal 4

-B journal 2

-C journal 1